-Social responsibility is the promotion of a mutual trust between the PTA, as a member of the profession, and the larger public that necessitates responding to societal needs for health and wellness.

-- 1. Advocating for patient/client needs in the clinical setting. - 2.
-Demonstrating behaviors that positively represent the profession to the public. - Social responsibility is the promotion of 3.
-Promoting a healthy lifestyle, wellness, and injury prevention strategies in the community. - Serving the profession and the community, including activities occurring in conjunction with work or outside of work (eg, community health fairs, National Physical Therapy Month events, APTA service). - responding to societal needs for health and wellness.

-5. Advocating for changes in laws, regulations, standards, and guidelines that positively affect physical therapy and patient/client services.
+Responsibility Identifying strengths and limitations in knowledge and skill, and working within limitations of personal ability.
+Responsibility is the active acceptance 2.
+Completing patient/client care and other tasks in a timely and efficient manner. of the roles, obligations, and actions of the PTA, including behaviors that Identifying, acknowledging, and accepting responsibility for actions and, when errors occur, following error reporting processes. positively influence patient/client outcomes, the profession, and the health needs of society.
+Communicating in a timely manner with others (eg, PTs, patients/clients, and others).
+Social Responsibility 1.
+Advocating for patient/client needs in the clinical setting.
+Demonstrating behaviors that positively represent the profession to the public.
+Social responsibility is the promotion of a mutual trust between the PTA, as a member of the profession, and the larger public that necessitates Promoting a healthy lifestyle, wellness, and injury prevention strategies in the community.
+Serving the profession and the community, including activities occurring in conjunction with work or outside of work (eg, community health fairs, National Physical Therapy Month events, APTA service). responding to societal needs for health and wellness.
+Advocating for changes in laws, regulations, standards, and guidelines that positively affect physical therapy and patient/client services.